 Pets lift our spirits and brighten our moods.
 But the benefits of pet ownership extend well beyond companionship:

-- They get you moving.
-Dog owners are 34 percent more likely to fit in 150 minutes of walking per week (30 minutes, five days a week), than people who do not have canine companions, according to a Michigan State University study.
+Dog owners are 34 percent more likely External Site to fit in 150 minutes of walking per week (30 minutes, five days a week), than people who do not have canine companions, according to a Michigan State University study.
 Even after a walk, dogs keep their owners moving, by increasing leisure-time physical activity by 69 percent.
 An active lifestyle can increase your life span, keep your heart healthy, aid in weight loss and protect you from disease.